bridgetownrb/bridgetown/bridgetown-website/src/_docs/frontend-assets.md

 ## JavaScript

 The starting place for JavaScript code lives at `./frontend/javascript/index.js`.
 Here you can write your custom functionality, use `import` statements to pull in other modules or external packages, and so forth.
 This is also where you'd import the CSS entrypoint as well to be processed through esbuild or Webpack.

-(By default it imports `./frontend/styles/index.css`.)
+JS files placed anywhere inside `src/_components` are automatically imported and bundled as well.

-Because Bridgetown utilizes standard ES bundler functionality, you can trick out your JavaScript setup with additional language enhancements like Ruby2JS or TypeScript or add well-known libraries like [LitElement](https://lit.dev), [Stimulus](https://stimulus.hotwired.dev), [Alpine](https://alpinejs.dev/), [React](https://reactjs.org), [Vue](https://vuejs.org), and many others.
+Because Bridgetown utilizes standard ES bundler functionality, you can trick out your JavaScript setup with additional language enhancements and libraries like Ruby2JS, Lit, Turbo, Shoelace, and many others.
+And for automated installation of the aforementioned libraries in particular, check out our [Bundled Configurations](/docs/bundled-configurations).

+{%@ Note do %}
+  #### What about TypeScript?

+  TypeScript is one of the many transpile-to-JavaScript languages available today.
+TypeScript code isn't directly compatible with native JavaScript environments and always requires a build step.
+It's main selling point is static type-checking.
+However, it's possible to use type-checking and gain the secondary benefits of documentation popups and project navigation using JSDoc in vanilla JavaScript!
+In fact, simply by adding `// @ts-check` to the top of a `.js` file, VSCode for example will immediately provide TypeScript-like features as you author your code.

+  Bridgetown happily endorses JSDoc-enhanced JavaScript for a 100% ES spec-compatible development environment.
+[You can learn more about this approach on the TypeScript website.](https://www.typescriptlang.org/docs/handbook/intro-to-js-ts.html)
+{% end %}

 ## CSS